 How big an area can you survey?

 PhotoSat can survey areas of any size.
-The largest single project that we have surveyed is 8,000 square kilometers.
+The largest single project that we have surveyed is 8,000km².

-The satellites that PhotoSat uses for surveying can acquire satellite data for hundreds of square kilometres in minutes.
-We need no on-site presence.
+The satellites that PhotoSat use for surveying can acquire satellite data for hundreds of square kilometres in minutes – we need no on-site presence.